 Phase 1, Phase 2, and Phase 3 clinical trials may not be successfully completed within any specified period, if at all.
 The FDA or the sponsor may suspend or terminate a clinical trial at any time on various grounds, including a finding that the research subjects or patients are being exposed to an unacceptable health risk.
 Similarly, an IRB can suspend or terminate approval of a clinical trial at its institution if the clinical trial is not being conducted in accordance with the IRB's requirements or if the drug has been associated with unexpected serious harm to patients.
-Additionally, some clinical trials are overseen by an independent group of qualified experts organized by the clinical trial may move forward at designated check-points based on access to certain data from the trial.
+Additionally, some clinical trials are overseen by an independent group of qualified experts organized by the clinical trial sponsor, known as a data safety monitoring board or committee.
+This group provides authorization for whether a trial may move forward at designated check-points based on access to certain data from the trial.
 Concurrent with clinical trials, companies usually complete additional animal safety studies and also must develop additional information about the chemistry and physical characteristics of the drug as well as finalize a process for manufacturing the product in commercial quantities in accordance with cGMP requirements.
 The manufacturing process must be capable of consistently producing quality batches of our product candidates.
 Additionally, appropriate packaging must be selected and tested and stability studies must be conducted to demonstrate that our product candidates do not undergo unacceptable deterioration over their labeled shelf life.